Rebecca Susan LeMoine

 My book, Plato’s Caves: The Liberating Sting of Cultural Diversity (Oxford University Press, 2020) defends the bold thesis that Plato was a friend of cultural diversity, contrary to many contemporary perceptions.
 It shows that, across Plato’s dialogues, foreigners play a role similar to that of Socrates: liberating citizens from intellectual bondage.

 I am currently working on my second book project, tentatively titled Singing a Different Tune: Music and the Politics of Cultural Diversity in Ancient Greek Thought.
-In 2025-2026, I will be on research leave thanks to the support of an FAU sabbatical award and a fellowship through the NEH Awards for Faculty Program.
+In Fall 2025, I will be on research leave thanks to the support of a sabbatical award.

 Though my research focuses on ancient political thought, I enjoy teaching a wide range of political theory courses, from ancient to modern to American political thought.
 Of the many courses I have created and added to the course catalogue at FAU, I am most proud of “The Politics of Music” and “Global Political Theory,” a general education course that introduces students to political theories from around the globe using the methods of comparative political theory.
 I currently serve as the Director of the Undergraduate Program in Political Science and Director of the Ethics, Law, and Society Certificate.